Pylons/pyramid/docs/narr/views.rst

 View Security
 -------------

-If a :term:`authentication policy` (and a :term:`authorization policy`) is active, any :term:`permission` attached to a ``view`` declaration will be consulted to ensure that the currently authenticated user possesses that permission against the context before the view function is actually called.
-Here's an example of specifying a permission in a ``view`` declaration:
+If a :term:`authorization policy` is active, any :term:`permission` attached to a :term:`view configuration` found during view lookup will be consulted to ensure that the currently authenticated user possesses that permission against the context before the view function is actually called.
+Here's an example of specifying a permission in a view declaration in ZCML:

 .. code-block:: xml
    :linenos: